 After letting the white dry, paint on your green color using the same technique, leaving a thin strip of white between the colors.
 I didn’t own a darker green color, so I settled with a lighter green, and really liked how the color contrasted with the pink.

 Lastly, using a thin dotting tool or toothpick, dot a black or dark brown color for the seeds.
 I dotted the color on and dragged it a little bit, thus forming a bit of an oval shape to make it look more realistic.

-After this is done, put on a top coat to seal your design.
+After this is done, put on a top coat to seal your watermelon nail art design.
 I had to be careful because my seeds smudged a bit when putting on the top coat, so I’d recommend waiting a little while for it to dry!

 How has everyone’s summer been so far?

 I hope everyone’s having a great summer!
 What did you think of this tutorial?
 Will you be trying it out?
 If there are any questions, comments or suggestions, please feel free to leave them down below!